decentraland/decentraland-npc-utils/README.md

 - `faceUser`: _(boolean)_ Set if the NPC rotates to face the user while active.
 - `portrait`: _(string_ or _ImageData)_ 2D image to show on the left-hand side of the dialog window.
 The structure of an `ImageData` object is described in detail below.
 - `darkUI`: _(boolean)_ If true, the dialog UI uses the dark theme.
+- `dialogSound`: _(string)_ Path to sound file to play once for every line of dialog read on the UI.
 - `coolDownDuration`: _(number)_ Change the cooldown period for activating the NPC again.
 The number is in seconds.
 - `hoverText`: _(string)_ Set the UI hover feedback when pointing the cursor at the NPC. _TALK_ by default.
 - `onlyClickTrigger`: _(boolean)_ If true, the NPC can't be activated by walking near.
 Just by clicking on it or calling its `activate()` function.